content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/git/git-initializing-and-pushing-repository.md

 **![](media/e96c8beeb9c38b14c6a63fc602e3b06f.png)**

+**Note:**
-**Note:** You can choose to initialize your git repository with a README file, and further, you can mention your project details in it.
+ -  You can choose to initialize your git repository with a README file, and further, you can mention your project details in it.
 It helps people to know what this repository is about.
-However, it is optional.
+It is higly recomended to have a README file in th project.

 **Step 4:**

--   Remote repository looks as shown in below diagram.
+-   Now a Remote repository has been created as shown in the below diagram.

 **![](media/02fdcab91912119a879f3ca5c763f9df.png)**